keptn/keptn/resource-service/README.md

 Suppose you need the additional features provided by the *resource-service*,  such as HTTPS/SSH or Proxy, to configure your Keptn project with an upstream.
 In that case, you can also deploy the *resource-service* and configure the Git repositories later.
 For this, a backup is necessary.

+1. Do a backup of the [configuration-service](https://keptn.sh/docs/0.15.x/operate/backup_and_restore/#back-up-configuration-service).
-In the backup data, you will find a folder for each Keptn project.
-For each project, open a shell in that directory and make sure the `Git` CLI is available.
+2. For each Keptn project in the backup data open a shell in that directory and make sure the `Git` CLI is available.
-Attach your upstream to the Keptn project via the Git CLI with `git remote add origin <remoteURL>`, where `<remoteURL>` is your Git upstream.
+3. Attach your upstream to the Keptn project via the Git CLI with `git remote add origin <remoteURL>`, where `<remoteURL>` is your Git upstream.
-Afterward, run `git push --all` to synchronize your backup with your Git repository.
+4. Run `git push --all` to synchronize your backup with your Git repository.
+5. Install Keptn with the *resource-service* enabled
-Finally, you can navigate to your Bridge installation and configure the upstream to your project.
+6. Navigate to your Bridge installation and configure an upstream to the Keptn projects.